b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 The ending of the first line, `)::Real`, signifies that the function will return a value of type `Real`.
 The stuff that function returns is preceded by the `return` keyword.
 The function ends with the `end` keyword.

-Note, that you did not need to embed the function in the `begin ... end` tags, since this definition is a single logical piece of code so Pluto is OK with that.
 Time to run our function and see how it works.

 ```jl